-HSP 201 Restaurant Management 3 cr. hrs.
+HSP 201 Restaurant Management

 Prerequisite: HSP 101 and MAT 103, or consent of department

 Provides an overview of the food service industry with emphasis on developing the menu.
-Also emphasized is the menu and cost controls, menu pricing/mechanics and analysis, the liquor menu, planning a healthy menu, the menu and purchasing/production and service, computers and finances in menu planning.
+Also emphasized is the menu and cost controls, menu pricing/ mechanics and analysis, the liquor menu, planning a healthy menu, the menu and purchasing/production and service, computers and finances in menu planning.

-HSP 202 Successful Hospitality Supervision 3 cr. hrs.
-Prerequisite: CMN 101, HSP 101, and PSY 101
+HSP 202 Successful Hospitality Supervision Prerequisite: CMN 101, HSP 101, and PSY 101 Ecourace on the currentiane's function in the beauti